trbKnl/Command-Line-Tutorial/tutorial.md

 ### The terminal and the shell

-- The terminal is program that outputs text to user
+- The terminal is program that outputs text to user.
+Examples are: allacrity, iterm2, urxvt, st, putty and many more.
-- Inside the terminal runs a shell, which is its own program which has certain functionalities such as: variables, functions, auto-completion
+- Inside the terminal runs a shell, which is its own program which has certain functionalities such as: variables, functions, auto-completion.
+- Examples of shells are: csh, zsh, bash, fish, bash is the most common, and often the one you encounter when you log onto a server.
-- The shell is a program that runs as a REPL (Read Evaluate Print Loop, same as a console in R).
+- The shell runs as a REPL (Read Evaluate Print Loop, same as a console in R).
 It reads your input and evaluates it, prints the output, and lets you type in a new command.
-- Examples of shells are: csh, zsh, bash, fish, bash is the most common

 ## Command line overview: the essentials